How to optimise content for AI-assisted search

 The future of AI-assisted search

-Gemini-powered search, ChatGPT search, and other AI tools are changing how people find and interact with information.
+Google's Search Generative Experience, ChatGPT search, and other AI search engines are changing how people find and interact with information.